-If you want the printer to keep the same IPv6 address at all times, you can enter a manual address using the Printer Dashboard (This is similar to setting a static IPv4 address.)
+If you want the printer to keep the same IPv6 address at all times, you can enter a manual address using the Configuration menu.
+(This is similar to setting a static IPv4 address.)

+You also can enter the IPv6 address using the Printer Dashboard.
 If you launch the Printer Dashboard from a browser window, you must use an IPv4 address before you can set the IPv6 address.
-The Printer Dashboard allows you to type the IPv6 information.
+The Printer Dashboard allows you to type the IPv6 information instead of using the printer front panel.
 Refer to the Printer Dashboard Help for more information.

-Obtain the following values from your network support personnel.
+- 1. Obtain the following values from your network support personnel.
 Make sure that you receive all values:

 - IPv6 address

 - IPv6 subnet prefix length

 - Gateway address